-EAM actively strives to reduce the CO2 footprint in all areas of the company.
+EAM actively strikes to reduce its CO2 footprint in all areas of the company.
 For this purpose, scope 1 - 2 emissions are measured in accordance with the Green House Gas Protocol.
-With appropriate data availability, it is also planned to measure Scope 3 emissions.
-In addition, the CO2 emissions determined are not only compensated in accordance with international standards, but also actively set and pursued targets to reduce emissions (replacement of business trips by video conferences, switching to public transport for the way to work, reduction of paper consumption, etc.).
+With appropriate data availability EAM also measures Scope 3 emissions.
+In addition, EAM actively sets and pursues targets to reduce emissions (replacement of business trips by video conferences, switching to public transport for the way to work, reduction of paper consumption, etc.).